-int mpfr_printf (const char template,) [Function] int mpfr_vprintf (const char template, va_list ap) [Function] Print to stdout the optional arguments under the control of the template string ng template.

-Return the number of characters written or a negative value if an error occurred.
+''' int mpfr_printf (const char template, ...)
+[Function] int mpfr_vprintf (const char template, va_list ap) [Function] Print to stdout the optional arguments under the control of the template string template.
+Return the number of characters written or a negative value if an error occurred. '''

-Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
+Form a null-terminated array corresponding to the optional arguments under the control of the template string template, and print it in buf.
 No overlap is permitted between buf and the other arguments.
 Return the number of characters written in the array buf not counting the terminating null character or a negative value if an error occurred.

-Form a null-terminated string corresponding to the optional arguments under the control of the template string template, and print it in buf.
-If n is zero, nothing is written and buf may be a null pointer, otherwise, the first n-1 characters are written in buf and the n-th one is a null character.
+Form a null-terminated array corresponding to the optional arguments under the control of the template string template, and print it in buf.
+If n is zero, nothing is written and buf may be a null pointer, otherwise, the first n - 1 characters are written in buf and the n-th one is a null character.
 Return the number of characters that would have been written had n been sufficiently large, not counting the terminating null character, or a negative value if an error occurred.

-Write their output as a null terminated string in a block of memory allocated using the allocation function (see Section 4.7 [Memory Handling], page 12).
+Write their output as a null-terminated array in a block of memory allocated using the allocation function (see Section 4.7 [Memory Handling], page 12).
 A pointer to the block is stored in str.
-The block of memory must be freed using mpfr_free_str.
-The return value is the number of characters written in the string, excluding the null-terminator, or a negative value if an error occurred, in which case the contents of str are undefined.
+The block of memory must be freed using mpfr_free_str, but you must first make sure that it does not contain non-terminating null characters or that the unallocation function does not use its size argument.
+The return value is the number of characters written in the array, excluding the null-terminator, or a negative value if an error occurred, in which case the contents of str are undefined.
+Note that this return value may be used to know how many bytes may need to be set to a non-zero value (in case '%c' was used with the value 0) before the call to mpfr_free_str.